Keynotes & Workshops

 Consulting and Community Development

 Cultural Wisdom(™) offers a variety of services for your company, non-profit, tribal, or governmental organization.
-We build resilient communities, train non-profit boards, staff training, facilitation of community meetings, collaboration with health & education departments, community capacity building, and specialize in working with communities of color.
+We build resilient communities, train non-profit boards, staff training, facilitation of community meetings, collaboration with health & education leaders, community capacity building, community led community based research specifically for rural, indigenous communities of color and climate equity.
 The Cultural Wisdom team offers five-year strategic planning, community needs assessments, grant writing, and implementation services.
+As well as a team that includes Stanford School of Medicine Health Equity Ambassadors Tessa and Emily Dansie who are trained by Stanford to build academic-community relationships, matching Stanford researchers with community partners vested in addressing target community needs to effect translational research endeavors that will address health equity disparities.

 Please contact us today for a free consultation!